dhilt/ngx-ui-scroll/README.md

 ### Getting

-The UiScrollModule is available via npm –
+The \*uiScroll directive is a part of UiScrollModule which is available via npm –

 `npm install ngx-ui-scroll`

-It should be imported in the App/feature module where it is going to be used.
+The UiScrollModule has to be imported in the App/feature module where it is going to be used.

 ```javascript
 import { NgModule } from '@angular/core';